mrusse/KCS-Utility/README.md

 5. Change settings (dosbox location, recording device)

-5. Exit
+6. Exit

 ## Known Limitations
-- Low quality cassette players may have limited success with this program (this is true with base KCS08 as well)
+- Low quality cassette players may have limited success with this program (this is true with base KCS08 as well).
+  To make the most of these low quality recorder you may need to experiment with recording levels.
 - KCS itself is very outdated and slow.
 I am looking into making a new encoding format
 - Occasionally KCS itself will add a garbage byte at the beginning of a decoded file or remove the first byte of a file.
   I have tried my best to mitigate this issue through the use of this script.
 If it does happen it can be fixed by editing the decoded file in a text editor.